-It is critical that we have accurate contact information for you and your family in the event of an emergency.
+Before you can register for courses, it is critical that we have accurate contact information for you and your family in the event of an emergency.
 We recognize that you may have concerns about your privacy.
-The information you provide will be held in a limited-access, password-protected portion of Lewis & Clark’s database and used only in compliance with the institution’s policies and procedures.
+The information you provide will be held in a limited-access, password-protected portion of Lewis&Clark’s database and used only in compliance with the institution’s policies and procedures.

-- Log in using your WebAdvisor User ID and password (see above if you have questions about this step).
+1. Log in using your WebAdvisor User ID and password (see below if you have questions about this step).

 ☑ Submit Your Exploration and Discovery Preferences (if applicable)

 Exploration and Discovery is our innovative, two-semester Core Curriculum required of all first-year students.